-What better way to know how popular a company is but by their approximate monthly web traffic which is what I am going to provide you (tools used typically only by digital marketing/SEO professionals).
+What better way to know how popular a company is but by their approximate monthly web traffic.
+Which is what I am going to provide you (tools used typically only by digital marketing/SEO professionals).
 You can not go wrong if several thousand others are choosing the same subscription box (unless they are lemmings going off a cliff).

 Listed below are nine of the most popular Japanese subscription box for candy and snacks by their approximate monthly site traffic based upon a popular web traffic analytics tool.
 I mean, if that doesn’t tell you how popular a candy subscription box is, I don’t know what would (maybe access to all their financials although they’re not going to divulge that to me).

 I Googled “Japanese Candy and Snack Box”

 The results are fiercely competitive, and here are the results which start with the ads: Bokksu.com, TokyoTreat.com, JapanCrate.com, although the search results are as follows:

 Woah, WTF, “Amazon.”
 Amazon is now in on it, but from the names “Akibento, Samurai, Ohimesama, Tonosama,” my guess is that these are the mainland China competitors based on the products being from all over Asia (especially Chinese snacks) and their strategy of being strictly on Amazon (what a smart strategy), to working with bloggers/vloggers to promote them for the almighty dollar (common tactic Chinese marketers employ).
 Except, I will keep to my results strictly to the O.G.’s. which is why I will only focus on the Japanese snacks and candies vs. Chinese and other products (absolutely nothing wrong with those snacks, but Oishii-Desu focuses solely on Japanese food and culture).